'If Prisoners don't have Human Rights, None of us Do'

 Recalling an inspection of Feltham Young Offenders Institution, he said batons used to hit or threaten the young people had been drawn by staff 300 times in six months – compared to six times in the same period at a high-security adult prison.
 He said he was told: “This is the way we do things around here.”

 Other “pain compliance techniques” are also used on imprisoned children to maintain control.

 “Some of that would be that you’ve got an irritating boy who won’t go into their cell and it’s your break time and you could stand there and argue with him for half an hour or you could do something nasty to his thumbs and he’ll go in straight away,” Hardwick added.

-One boy said to him: “I never tell staff they’re hurting me because I don’t want them to know what hurts me, they’ll just use it again another time to hurt me if they know”.
+One boy said to the then-inspector: “I never tell staff they’re hurting me because I don’t want them to know what hurts me, they’ll just use it again another time to hurt me if they know”.

-Hardwick also said the Government’s slashing of experienced prison staff under its austerity regime has led to organised crime filling the vacuum with “their own rules and structures”.
+The professor said that the slashing of experienced prison staff under austerity has led to organised crime filling the vacuum with “their own rules and structures”.